March 25, 2026 (3mo ago)

 Check the full changelog for the complete list of changes.

 Yes.
 Change your project's preset to Docker Compose in the project settings.
-Temps will detect your compose file on the next deployment and run the 3-stage DownloadRepo → DeployCompose → MarkComplete pipeline.
-You can also add a compose override to customize ports and volumes without modifying your repository.
+Temps detects your compose file on the next deployment and runs the DownloadRepo → DeployCompose → MarkComplete pipeline.
+You can also add a compose override file to customize ports and volumes without modifying your repository.

 Yes.
 You can exec into any individual service container within a compose deployment.
 Enable container_exec_enabled on the project and ensure the user has the ContainersExec permission.